 Long-lived assets are reviewed for impairment when triggering events occur suggesting deterioration in the assets' recoverability or fair value.
 Recognition of an impairment charge is required if future expected undiscounted net cash flows are insufficient to recover the carrying value of the assets, and the fair value of the assets is below the carrying value of the assets.
 Management's forecast of future cash flows used to perform impairment analysis includes estimates of future revenues and expenses based on the Company's anticipated future results, while considering anticipated future oil and natural gas prices which is fundamental in assessing demand for the Company's services.
 If the carrying amounts of the assets exceed the estimated expected undiscounted future cash flows, the Company measures the amount of possible impairment by comparing the carrying amount of the assets to the fair value.
-No impairment charges were recognized for the years ended December 31, 2017, 2016 and 2015.
+No impairment charges were recognized for the years ended December 31, 2016 and 2015, the three months ended December 31, 2014 and the year ended September 30, 2014.